 - Network layer – provides data route.

-The web is a subset of the internet.
+2. The World Wide Web: The Web is the only way to access information through the Internet.
 It’s a system of Internet servers that support specially formatted documents.
-The documents are formatted in a markup language called HTML (that supports links, multimedia, etc).
+The documents are formatted in a markup language called HTML, or “HyperText Markup Language”, which supports a number of features including links and multimedia.
 These documents are interlinked using hypertext links and are accessible via the Internet.

 To link hypertext to the Internet, we need: